 July 2020 report

 Our July 2020 report, How creativity and culture is supporting shielding and vulnerable people at home during Covid-19, is based on case studies of almost 50 projects in England and Wales, all of whom have created new programmes or adapted existing work to reach people who are shielding or vulnerable in their homes.
 You can hear more about the report and this work in this 16 July webinar for the All-Party Parliamentary Group for Arts, Health & Wellbeing.
+(For a further report and case studies of work reaching people in institutions including hospitals, care homes, and prisons please see this page.)

 The report is intended to bring to light the scope, breadth and reach of the work that cultural and creative organisations and individuals have been doing since lockdown to reach the most vulnerable in our communities, and the immense creativity and care with which this work has been designed.